-After qualifying, your county is entitled to receive CDBG funds as an Urban County for three consecutive fiscal years-if Congress appropriates funds and if your county submits its Action Plan by August 16 each year.
-Your county will remain an Urban County regardless of changes to your county boundaries, population changes in your county in general, or population changes in participating UGLGs during the qualification period.
+After qualifying, your county is entitled to receive CDBG funds as an Urban County for three consecutive fiscal years-as long as Congress appropriates funds and if your county submits its Action Plan by August 16 each year.

+Your county will remain an Urban County if it was classified as an Urban County for FY 1999 regardless of changes to your county boundaries, population changes in your county in general, or population changes in participating UGLGs during the qualification period.
+Any county that qualified as an Urban County after FY 1999 will remain an Urban County if it meets Section 102(a)(6)(A) of the Housing and Community Development Act of 1974.